MrBoombastic/DSAcord/README.md

 ## Functionality

-This project is designed to download transparency data from the DSA (Digital Services Act) Transparency Database and store it locally in a PostgreSQL database.
-It automates downloading ZIP archives, extracts detailed records, and inserts them in bulk.
-You can specify the date range for the data you want, and the tool handles parallel downloads, processing, and data insertion while keeping track of execution time and table size.
+This project is designed to download transparency data from the Digital Services Act (DSA) Transparency Database and store it locally in a PostgreSQL database.
+The tool automates the downloading of ZIP archives, extracts detailed records, and inserts them in bulk.
+You can specify the date range of the required data, and the tool will handle parallel downloads, processing, and data insertion, while keeping track of execution time and table size.

-✅ Downloading daily data dumps based on user-specified date ranges.
+✅ Download daily data dumps based on user-specified date ranges.
 ✅ Extracting nested ZIP files in parallel using goroutines and a WaitGroup.
-✅ Conditional progress bar (shown only if there's a single worker).
+✅ Showing a conditional progress bar only if there is a single worker.
-✅ Bulk insertion into PostgreSQL, with transaction handling to ensure atomicity.
+✅ Bulk insertion into PostgreSQL with transaction handling to ensure atomicity.
-✅ Display of total inserted rows counts, the time taken, and the database table size upon completion.
+✅ Displaying the total number of rows inserted, the time taken, and the size of the database table upon completion.

 > [!NOTE]
 > There is no data available to download before 2024-08-21.
-> Also fresh data may be delayed.
-Watch out!
+> Also, fresh data may be delayed.
+> Watch out!

 ## Usage Examples

 > [!WARNING]
-> Be careful with worker size.
-The memory usage can go very high.
+> Be careful with the number of workers.
+> The memory usage can be very high.

 > [!NOTE]
-> The database must exist before the import.
-Table will be created automatically.
+> The database must already exist before importing.
+> The table will be created automatically.

 ### Help